TiKVaWeb/WhatsUp-req-bot/README.md

 default greeting. `update-db` synchronises the SQLite database creating tables if needed. `stats` prints how many messages were sent and how many answers were recorded.

+## Survey
+The project contains a small questionnaire implemented in `src/survey.py`.
+It now collects three answers:

+1. Age of the participant.
+2. Education level.
+3. Gender.

+Only age and education are used for qualification, but the gender value is stored alongside the other responses for future use.